.

 While obtaining a Green Card through an F-1 visa involves meeting certain work and educational requirements, the EB-5 Program focuses primarily on economic investment.
 While there are certain criteria that must be met, such as job creation, there are no strict requirements related to field of study or work experience.

-If you are interested in learning more about the EB-5 Program and its benefits in obtaining a Green Card, complete our form and an agent will contact you.
+If you are an international student and are having problems maintaining your status in the US and are interested in learning more about the EB-5 Program and its benefits in obtaining a Green Card, complete our form and we will contact you.

 Related Articles